ponnarasua/TASKMANAGER/backend/README.md

 # TASKMANAGER Backend
 This directory contains the backend code for the TaskManager application.
 It exposes a RESTful API for managing tasks.

+## Environment Variables

+All sensitive configuration (database, API keys, email, etc.) is managed via environment variables.
+See [ENVIRONMENT_VARIABLES_TEMPLATE.md](ENVIRONMENT_VARIABLES_TEMPLATE.md) for a full list and instructions.
+Copy this template to your `.env` file and fill in the values. **Never commit your actual `.env` file to version control.**

 ## Features